 But there is no research showing that O-G is more effective than other thorough, structured programs aimed at teaching phonological awareness and decoding.
 In fact, there are many such programs available (look at the research evidence provided by the What Works Clearinghouse).

 What should not be happening is fights between parents and schools over whether to address these children's decoding needs.
-Whether we call it dyslexia or just a reading problem, it will not likely be outgrown and explicit teaching of decoding skills is most often an appropriate part of the solution.
+Whether we call it dyslexia or just a reading problem, it will not likely be outgrown and explicit teaching of decoding skills is quite often an appropriate part of the solution.